BartleyR/dotfiles/README.md

 # Custom dotfiles
 This is my collection of dotfiles and boostrap scripts that make it easy to sync configurations between computers and set up a new computer.
 While most of the customizations will work on any Linux/OS system, they are specifically written for and tested on [macOS](https://www.apple.com/macos/).
-It can also be used on Linux-based machines, but not all functions will work correctly.
+It can also be used on Linux-based machines with some adjustments to functions that might not produce correct results.

 ## Installation
 > Note: The `boostrap.sh` script has the potential to overwrite your existing configurations.
 Please make a backup of your existing dotfiles before you proceed.